umr1085-irset/scRW_R/README.md

   * `INDIVDIR`: path to individual samples directory

 * `WORKFLOW STEPS - set to True or False`:
-  Various are available in this section.
+  Various steps are available in this section.
 Users can set them to `True` or `False` in order to generate their desired workflow.
+The latter will be generated automatically based on the binary values from this section.

+Additional sections below should not be altered.

 ## Run pipeline